Car Crash While Hitchhiking

 "Car Crash While Hitchhiking" is a work of short fiction by the American writer Denis Johnson based on a real incident in Johnson's life.

-The story was first published in The Paris Review in 1989 and collected in the 1990 edition of The Best American Short Stories.
-"Car Crash While Hitchhiking" is the opening story in Johnson's short story collection Jesus' Son (1992).
+The story was first published in The Paris Review in 1989 and collected in the 1990 edition of The Best American Short Stories, which was curated by Richard Ford.
+Later, "Car Crash While Hitchhiking" served as the opening story in Johnson's short story collection Jesus' Son in 1992.

 Plot

 In this story, a drug-addicted narrator recounts hitchhiking in four different vehicles, first with a Cherokee, then a salesperson, then a college student, and finally a family composed of a husband, wife, young daughter and a baby.
 The salesperson is drunk and shares alcohol and pills with the narrator before leaving him off to find a student who drives him until he catches a ride with the family.
 Eventually, this vehicle is struck by another car resulting in the death of the driver of the other car.
 The story ends with the narrator looking back several years later, seemingly in detox, as he recounts his drug abuse, which the entire narration of the story reflects in a style of disconnect from reality.